celeste1030/python-challenge/README.md

   * The greatest increase in profits (date and amount) over the entire period

   * The greatest decrease in losses (date and amount) over the entire period

+  * In addition, your final script should both print the analysis to the terminal and export a text file with the results.